Each OCD subtype / theme can be thought of as encapsulating a particular OCD story / “what if?”

 “It sounds obvious, but sometimes we need to remember that, regardless of how empathic someone might be, unless they have experienced OCD, it’s not possible for them to really “get it” at an experiential level”

-Be expertly guided by an ex-ocd sufferer, who has been where you are now
+Be expertly guided by Doctor Pointer, OCD Specialist - he has been where you are now

 Dr. Pointer knows that living with OCD can feel like being trapped in an alternate reality; immersed in a nightmare world, with no way out.
 Where every moment is consumed with the effort of struggling to break free from OCD’s distressing & exhausting grasp; & hope has faded, along with the almost unimaginable prospect of living a life unshackled from OCD.
 However, there is a way to emerge from the confusion & tyranny.
 A way back from a life hijacked by OCD.
 And Dr. Pointer is looking forward to showing you how.
 It involves a journey that requires careful navigation, patience, & perseverance; but it’s worth it